DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 # Models
 - Even though we're going for a low-poly art style, I don't want everything in the game to be completely flat to the point where we solely rely on textures to add detail.
+- Im ngl, modeling is like my weakest area, so I don't have much to write here other than low-poly good, high-poly bad

 # Textures
 -